MykhailoKlymchuk/blog/README.md

-# blog
-Blog Rest APIs written during this course https://www.udemy.com/course/building-real-time-rest-apis-with-spring-boot/
+# Blog Rest APIs
+---
+This project was written during [this course](https://www.udemy.com/course/building-real-time-rest-apis-with-spring-boot/)
 ---
 Implemented Rest APIs for the blog theme using the following technologies:
 + Spring Boot